goravel/docs/digging-deeper/cache.md

 ### Accessing Multiple Cache Stores

-You may access various cache stores via the store method.
-The key passed to the store method should correspond to one of the stores listed in the stores configuration array in your cache configuration file:
+You may access various cache stores via the `Store` method.
+The key passed to the `Store` method should correspond to one of the stores listed in the "stores" configuration array in your cache configuration file:

 ```go
 value := facades.Cache().Store("redis").Get("foo")